777anon666/Custom-WiFi-Ducky-v1.1/Custom_WiFi_Ducky-v.1.1/README.md

 ## Improvements

-My wishlist:
-- add support for Digispark (ATtiny85) as alternative for the ATmega32u4 Arduino
-- change settings within the webinterface (Wi-Fi SSID, password etc.)
+- change settings within the webinterface (Wi-Fi SSID, password etc.) Settings page dont work you have to compile the settings you want/need in the Arduino sketch then upload it
 - full support of all Ducky Script commands (DEFAULTDELAY is missing)
-- auto execute scripts
-- add mouse
-- control over the internet
+- auto execute scripts settings page dont work for some reason... so just edit the autostart.txt with the script you want to auto execute if you dont want a script to auto execute just delete all the text from the autostart.txt and save it

 ## License